 Relaxed tailoring at the Margaret Howell show

-Another prevalent trend for SS15 is the use of stripes and checks.
-Without a shadow of a doubt next summer the English man will be wearing stripes and checks.
-Hackett London sent its models down the runway in their polo-inspired show with wide stripes and large checkered linen and wool suits.
+Another prevalent trend for SS15 is the use of stripes and checks - no doubt next summer every English man with any style sense, will be wearing these.
+Hackett London sent its models down the runway in their polo-inspired show with wide stripes and large checkered linen.

-Duchamp, Casley Hayford and Tiger of Sweden, who showed their collection for the first time in London this season, were all also ambassadors of the check and stripe look.
+Duchamp, Casley Hayford and Tiger of Sweden, who showed their collection for the first time in London this season, were all also showcasing the check and stripe look.

 Duchamp models in beautiful three piece suits

-The colour yellow seems to be one that will be making a strong appearance for SS15.
-Yellow was on display in the form of suits toned down with printed blue shirts at A. Sauvage, as well as used sensibly on jumpers and trousers at Chester Barrie and Turnbull & Asser.
-Yellow was perhaps most outrageously used as a full tuxedo at the Moschino show.
+The colour yellow will be making a strong appearance - it was on display in the form of toned down suits with printed blue shirts at A. Sauvage, as well as used sensibly on jumpers and trousers at Chester Barrie and Turnbull & Asser.
+On a more outrageouse approach, yellow fabric was used to create a tuxedo at the Moschino show.

 Yellow suit with a printed shirt at the A. Sauvage show